HSanny/Courses/README.md

     - [DONE] clients initialize with knowledge only one server
     - [DONE] breakConnection and restoreConnection updates above data structure

-7. implement update propagation
+7. implement update propagation:
+    - anti-entropy routine (see pseudo-code at FUP Figure 2 or 3.)
+    -

+8. implement stabilization process: see FUP 3.1
+    - update the stabilization

+9. implement creation protocol: see paper FUP 4.3
     - when node enters the system, should be brought up to date
-    - update local data structure between servers
     -

-8. implement retirement protocol: when a node leaves system
+10. implement retirement protocol: see paper FUP 4.3
+    - initialize accept-stamp
-    -
+    - initialize local logs
+    - initialize version vector (use counter by util function)
     -